brainwo/overwatch-discordrpc-linux/README.md

 ### Overwatch 2 Discord RPC

 Discord Rich Presence for Overwatch 2 in Linux.
-Let your friend know you play Overwatch 2 or any other games (with some tweaking).
+Let your friends know you play Overwatch 2 or any other games (with some tweaking).

 ![](img/playing_status.png)